shenghaoyang/Acer_XB273U_NV_RGB_rev/README.md

 # Acer XB273U NV RGB LED controller reverse engineering

-NOTE: This also appears to be the same protocol used by the X25 and XB323QK NV monitors' RGB LED controllers, just with a different
+NOTE: This also appears to be the same protocol used by the X25 and XB323QK NV monitors' RGB LED controllers.
+Those monitors just have LED strips of different lengths.

 ## Identifying the controller

 Acer appears to have unique (VID, PID) combinations for all their RGB lighting controllers.
-The XB273U NV's controller has the combination (decimal):
+The XB273U NV's controller has the combination:

 VID    | PID
 -------|--------